with Roasted Green Beans & Ginger Rice

 Not included in your delivery

-• While rice cooks, toss green beans on a baking sheet with a drizzle of oil; season with salt and pepper. • Roast on top rack until browned and tender, 12-15 minutes.
+• While rice cooks, trim green beans if necessary.
+Toss green beans on a baking sheet with a drizzle of oil, salt, and pepper. • Roast on top rack until browned and tender, 12-15 minutes.

 • On a shallow dish or plate, combine panko, cornstarch, and ½ tsp salt (1 tsp for 4 servings).
-Brush a thin layer of sour cream onto both sides of chicken (you may not use all the sour cream).
-Working one piece at a time, press chicken into panko mixture, coating all over.
+Brush a thin layer of sour cream onto both sides of chicken (you may not use all the sour cream). • Working one piece at a time, press chicken into panko mixture until fully coated.

 • Heat a 1⁄3-inch layer of oil in a large, preferably nonstick, pan over medium-high heat.
 Once oil is hot enough that a pinch of panko sizzles when added to the pan, add chicken.
 Cook until panko is golden brown and chicken is cooked through, 2-3 minutes per side.
 (For 4 servings, cook in batches.)
 TIP: Thinner pieces will cook faster. • Transfer to a paper-towel-lined plate.

 • Place katsu sauce in a small microwave-safe bowl; microwave until warm, 20 seconds. • Fluff rice with a fork; stir in 1 TBSP butter (2 TBSP for 4 servings) and season with salt and pepper. • Divide rice, chicken, and green beans between plates.
 Drizzle chicken with katsu sauce to taste (or serve on the side for dipping).
 Sprinkle chicken and green beans with as many sesame seeds as you like and serve.